How To Make A Stitch Marker

 This is just a quick instruction step by step how to make your own stitch markers.
 Sorry, these stitch markers are not for the faint at heart.
 They are not remotely pretty.In this “How To.”
 I used flat beads, to show you, you do not need to have a jump ring, you can incorporate the wire as a jump ring.

 ebay or amazon.Or you can just tape the teeth of a needle nose pliers.
+This will help from make dents in the wire so it will not snag the yarn.

 - Measure ½ inch from the end of the wire.